thoughtbot/ios-on-rails/release/ios-on-rails-sample.md

 # A Rails API Client With NSURLSession

 Before we go about making our first API request, we need to decide how we are going to make our networking calls.
 As mentioned in the Cocoapods chapter, the AFNetworking framework is a clean and reliable solution to making networking requests.
-We will show examples of using AFNetworking to make your API requests as well as examples of making requests using the built in `NSURLSession`, which all networking libraries are built on top of.
+We will show examples of using AFNetworking to make your API requests as well as examples of making requests using the built-in `NSURLSession`, which all networking libraries are built on top of.
 AFNetworking brings a lot more to the table than just wrapping up your network requests; but, like a programming planeteer, the choice is yours.

 ### Creating a Singleton Client Object

 Create a subclass of `NSObject` called `HUMRailsClient`.
 All of our API requests will be handled by one instance of the `HUMRailsClient`, so we're going to create a singleton of `HUMRailsClient`.

-What we will create and refer to as a singleton isn't a dictionary-definition singleton, since we aren't completely limiting the instantiation of `HUMRailsClient` to only one object.
-We are, however, limiting the instantiation of `HUMRailsClient` to only one object if we always obtain the instance via the `+sharedClient` class method.
-Essentially, our sharedClient is a singleton if we use it consistantly but is not if we errantly decide to instantiate another instance of `HUMRailsClient` using `[[HUMRailsClient alloc] init]`.
+What we will create and refer to as a singleton isn't a dictionary-definition singleton, since we aren't completely limiting the instantiation of HUMRailsClient to only one object.
+We are, however, limiting the instantiation of HUMRailsClient to only one object if we always use our sharedClient.
+Essentially, our sharedClient is a singleton if we use it consistently but it is not if we errantly decide to instantiate another instance of HUMRailsClient using `[[HUMRailsClient alloc] init]`.

 Declare a class method that will return our singleton by adding `+ (instancetype)sharedClient;` to your `HUMRailsClient.h` file.
 We use `instancetype` as our return type to indicate that this class method will return an instance of `HUMRailsClient`.
 The + indicates that `sharedClient` is a class method to be called directly on the `HUMRailsClient` class.
 Prepending your class method with "shared" indicates to other developers that the method returns a singleton.